jhnbrtdcnn14/skills-resolve-merge-conflicts/references.md

-This is my created file
+This is my created file today at 9 am in the morning bsit iv-b